-From CEOs to line managers, management is responsible for making their team as productive as possible.
-The same team with different managers can, and often does, differ considerably in productivity.
-So what is it that good managers do that make such a difference?
+From CEOs to line managers, management is responsible for making other people productive.
+One team under different managers can differ dramatically in productivity, but what is it that great managers do that make such a difference?

-Culture is made up of the ideas, the customs, and the social behaviours that the members of a group exhibit.
+Culture refers to patterns of behaviour in a group of individuals.
 Do they welcome candour?
 Do they help each other?
 Do they discuss ideas or gossip over lunch?
 Do they speak with precision?
-Do they leave trash on the floor?
+Do they pick up trash?
 Are they open to new ideas?
 Do they label people?
 Do they reward merit?
 Culture is what people do.

 The unsentimental view on culture is that it matters because it affects the bottom line.
-It influences who you can recruit, how long those people stay, how well they work together, how things get done, what things get done, and what is left undone.
-There is no one culture that is suitable fo all companies.
-A culture that works well for one organisation might not work for another with different products, market position, or market dynamics.
+It influences who you can recruit, how long those people stay, how well they work together, how things get done, and what things get done.
+A culture that works well for one organisation will probably not work as well for one with different products, positioning, and market dynamics.

 Culture develops over time.
-Left untended, it develops haphazardly and almost certainly not into the one that best serves the organisation.
+Left untended, it develops haphazardly and almost certainly into one that is suboptimal for the organisation.
 Culture needs active cultivation.
-Managers shape culture primarily by using rewards (incentives), punishments (disincentives), authority, and social proof.
+Managers shape culture with incentives, disincentives, authority, and social proof.

-You tend to get the positive action that you reward for, explicitly or implicitly, and the misbehaviour that you tolerate (fail to punish).
-Rewards do not have to be large nd punishments do not have to be harsh – you might simply acknowledge good work and ask that sloppy work is redone.
+You usually get the positive action that you reward for and the misbehaviour that you tolerate (fail to punish).
+Rewards do not have to be large and punishments do not have to be harsh; you might simply acknowledge good work and ask that sloppy work is redone.

-Humans tend to determine how to behave by observing how those around them – in particular those they identify with – behave.
-This is called social proof.
-For example, if you see your peers pick up trash, you are more likely to do so too.
-Managers should therefore form teams where a majority – or at least the highest status – exhibits the desired cultural behaviour.
+Humans determine how to behave by observing how those around them behave, in particular those they identify with.
+This is known as social proof.
+If you see your peers pick up trash, you are more likely to do so too.
+As a manager, you should therefore form teams where a majority – or at least the highest status – exhibits the desired cultural behaviour.

-Thus, culture is shaped through a myriad of everyday actions, obvious and subtle.
-Doing this well requires a mix of thoughtfulness, decisiveness, and persistence.
+In other words, culture is shaped through a myriad of everyday actions, both obvious and subtle.
+It requires a mix of thoughtfulness, decisiveness, and persistence.

 , and the diligence to communicate this candidly up and down the organisation.
-That is, clarity goes far beyond just better communication.
+Clarity goes far beyond just better communication.

 Simplicity is essential for clarity, but simplicity requires trade-offs that are usually subtle and hard to argue objectively.
 Someone in the organisation is bound to have a different view.
-A great manager needs the ability to identify a great trade-off, the courage to pick it, and the persistence to see it through.
-This is a rare combination of skills.
+A great manager needs the ability to identify good trade-offs, the courage to pick them, and the persistence to see them through.
+That is a rare combination of skills.

 Focus means that teams and individuals focus on the single most valuable goal they can be working towards at any one time.

 Focus matters because it affords higher quality output.
 Without focus, you might deliver more things, but they will all be done less well.
 Higher quality output matters when the impact of the output is amplified.
-For example, the design of a product affects everyone who uses it, and similarly, a manager influences everyone in their team44A product design affects users, but their use of the product may in turn affect others.
-Similarly, a manager affects the team, but the team’s work may in turn affect others.
+For example, the design of a product affects everyone who uses it; similarly, a manager influences everyone in their team.

 One reason focus produces higher quality output is simply that you spend more time on fewer things.
 Another reason is that humans are terrible at multi-tasking.
 Mental switching costs are significant for non-habitual activities, in particular if the activity involves (or benefits from) deep thinking (which non-routine jobs usually do).

-To achieve focus, an individual needs a clear goal, no distractions, and the belief that the task is both valuable and achievable.
+To achieve focus, an individual needs a clear goal, few distractions, and the belief that the task is both valuable and achievable.

 To help someone see value in a goal, explain how their goal contributes to the organisation’s overall goal.
 Make the task challenging, but not too challenging.
 Let them own and take pride in their work.
 Show them that their work matters.
-Ensure that incentives are aligned with the goal – in a team effort, ensure individuals benefit from overall team performance.
+Ensure that incentives are aligned with the goal; in a team effort, individuals should benefit from overall team performance.

-To help someone feel that a goal is achievable, first make sure their goal is actually achievable (even if ambitious).
-Give on-going feedback to provide reassurance that they have understood the goal.
-Show them their output is fairly assessed relative to resources, time constraints, and situation.
+To help someone feel that a goal is achievable, first make sure it actually is achievable (even if ambitious).
+Give ongoing feedback to provide reassurance that they have understood the goal.
+Show them that you will fairly assess their output relative to resources, time constraints, and the situation.
 Ensure they have the necessary resources – authority, budget, time, and people – but remember that more resources do not always lead to better results.

 In contrast to individuals, organisations and teams can do different things in parallel by splitting work between teams or individuals.
 However, even for organisations, a single high-level focus can be beneficial because it clarifies internal priorities and makes it easier for external customers and stakeholders to understand the organisation.

-Managers in organisations are responsible for making their teams as productive as possible.
+Managers in organisations are responsible for making their teams productive.
 That requires that they create exceptional culture, clarity, and focus.
 This is as true for the CEO as it is for a line manager.
-This brief overview tried to explain what culture, clarity, and focus mean.
-However, it barely scratched the surface of how to deliver them, much less how to identify and create exceptional versions of them.
-The takeaway message is simply this: think in terms of culture, clarity, and focus when you think about how to make teams as productive as possible.
+This short overview explained what culture, clarity, and focus mean.
+It barely scratched the surface of how to deliver them, much less how to identify and create exceptional versions of them.
+The message is simply this: think in terms of culture, clarity, and focus when you think about how to make teams as productive as possible.